 Unless we are employed in a maritime occupation or have a particular interest in sailboats, we probably do not know a great deal about sailing.
 Using Paul's analogy in Ephesians 4:14, Gary Montgomery teaches a handy nautical maneuver, discussing how the st. . .

 God controls the invisible wind—powerful or gentle—making it an ideal symbol for His Spirit.
 God's breathing life into Adam foreshadowed giving the Holy Spirit.

-What have we founded our lives upon?
-Jesus asks this question in a parable in His Sermon on the Mount.
-Having a strong, sturdy foundation will allow us to weather the storms of life and prevail.
+Jesus asks in His Sermon on the Mount, What have we founded our lives upon?
+Having the right foundation will allow us to weather the storms of life and prevail.

 The tongue is maybe the most untamed "beast" on earth!
 James says we all offend in word.
 But James 3 is filled with wisdom regarding how we can overcome the beast.